OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/statecu/statecu.md

 StateCU software development leadership is in transition.
 Several developers have contributed to StateCU over the years.
-Knowledge of developers needs to be transitioned to new developers, including State of Colorado staff.

 The OpenCDSS effort has focused on putting StateCU code under version control and implementing an updated development environment.